Team collaboration background

 IRD, UMR SENS

 Philippe Lavigne Delville is a socio-anthropologist and Research Director at the French National Research Institute for Sustainable Development (IRD), affiliated with the UMR SENS.
 At the intersection of development anthropology and the political sociology of public action, his current research focuses on land policies and land-related interventions in rural West Africa (notably Benin and Senegal).
+His work examines the complex negotiation processes involved in policy change, forms of political mobilization around land issues, and the implementation of land tenure formalization schemes.

 Lahat Serigne Ndiaye, Doctoral Researcher